richie-ma/richie-ma.github.io/_pages/about.md

   <img src="images/Ma_Richie_photo.jpg" alt="Profile photo" width="1000">
 </p>

 I'm a Ph.D. canadiate and member of [Office for Futures and Options Research (OFOR)](https://ofor.illinois.edu/), University of Illinois at Urbana-Champaign.
 I will be at 2025-2026 job market.
+My research interests are commodity futures and options, with a main focus on market microstructure and electronic trading.
+My work concerns how market efficiency evolves, and how market design and trading rules affect market quality.
+My research also provides empirical evidence to exchanges and regulators, such as Chicago Exchange Mercantile (CME) and Commodity Futures Trading Commission (CFTC) for helping strengthen market transparency and integrity.
+For practice, my work bridges the gap between risk management strategies ("what to trade") and real trade executions ("how to trade").

 # Research Interests
-* Futures Markets
+* Commodity Futures Markets
 * Fiancial Market Microstructure
 * Electronic Trading
 * Price Analysis